CvHadesSun/object_pose_toolkit/utils_datasets/README.md

 ## 0000[for example]
 In this folder,a sample include 4 files(label,anntation,rgb,depth)

-###label
+### label
-In label image,per object is masking by it's object class number.
+In *-label.png image,per object is masking by it's object class number.
-The class indexes are rearrange in 1~21 by orinal order.we can use this label to get the masks of one sample
+The class indexes are rearrange in 1~21 by orinal order.we can use this label to get the masks of one sample.

 ### Annotation format
 The *-meta.mat file in the YCB-Video dataset contains the following fields: